lcarnegie/lcarnegie/README.md

 I am an aspiring product designer/manager in my third year at the University of Toronto, studying a Bachelor of Information (B.I.).

 My main interest is UX right now, but I love exploring and learning Data Science (I have a background in Economics).
-I also love feeling smart every now and then by solving problems with electronics, 3D printing, and code.
+I also love solving everyday problems with electronics, 3D printing, and code.

 🈂️ Languages: R, Python, Java, JavaScript, Vue.js, Arduino C++, HTML/CSS